Home Pets Categorizer

 # Load the input data

 To test the model, use the cat and dog photo you have on your computer.
-Select Upload file.
+Select Upload File.

-Choose the image and confirm.
+Select the image and confirm.

 The image will be loaded into the device's local memory and processed by the selected model.